YottaDB/YDBDoc/ProgGuide/commands.rst

 The maximum string length is 255 characters.

-YottaDB/GT.M does not supply a default file extension.
+YottaDB does not supply a default file extension.

 By default, the job takes its input from the null device.